 Let that be a comfort to you.
 Remind yourself that you are baptized.
 I thought of this recently when a concern was turning over and over in my mind.
 Martin Luther was said to have reassured himself in troubled moments by stating those three words: "I am baptized."
 It worked.
-I was comforted that yes, indeed, I am baptized, grafted into the body of Christ, welcomed into the family of faith, and marked as Christ's own forever.
+It was a comfort to remember that yes, indeed, I am baptized, grafted onto the body of Christ, welcomed into the family of faith, and marked as Christ's own forever.
 Washed, cleansed, made new, set apart for a life of faith, hope, and love.

-When the dreaded call comes, or the relationship fractures, or the news out of Washington strikes terror in all of us, remember that Jesus went down into the water before us and came out again, and so, indeed, shall we.
+When the dreaded call comes, or the relationship fractures, or the news out of Washington or Charleston or in our family strikes terror in us, remember that Jesus went down into the water before us and came out again, and so, indeed, shall we.
 So shall we.